-Joyce Redman, a Shakespearian actress who is better known for the comically suggestive “eating scene” in the movie Tom Jones, has died at age 96.
+Joyce Redman, a serious and top-quality Shakespearian actress who remains better known for the comically suggestive “eating scene” in the movie Tom Jones, has died at age 96.

 For better and worse, Ms. Redman’s fieriness as an actress was most memorably on display in her portrayal… of the promiscuous Mrs. Waters, with whom Tom locks eyes in lusty communion as they devour one course after another in a crescendo of sexual anticipation.
 Haskel Frankel described it in The Times in 1981 as ‘one of the funniest, most sensual scenes ever put on film without removing one stitch of clothing.'”

 Let’s go to the tape:

 There’s a double-freaky twist to the scene: the audience has been led to believe that Mrs. Waters may actually be Tom Jones’s long-lost mother.
 Which is weird.